-People often worry about packing their household goods for export.
+People often worry about packing their household goods for the big move.
 But in principle, the professional mover will do most of the work for you.
-Here are some tips and recommendations anyway to help you and the mover make a smooth move.
+Here are some tips and recommendations to help you and the mover be well organised and efficient on the day of packing and unpacking.

 Do not pack anything yourself

-If you still wish to pack some personal items yourself, here are some further information and tips:
+If you still wish to pack some personal items yourself, here are some further tips and information:

 - Owner-packed goods cannot usually be insured for damage.
 Check with your FIDI mover to establish the terms of the insurance cover.